Summary of Product Characteristics Updated 05-Jan-2021 | Accord-UK Ltd

 Hyperkalaemia may occur during concomitant use of ACE inhibitors with heparin.
 Monitoring of serum potassium is recommended.

 Non-steroidal anti-inflammatory drugs and more than 3g/day aspirin may interfere with the antihypertensive effect.
-However, the concomitant use of fosinopril sodium and NSAIDs (including aspirin) is not associated with an increase in clinically significant adverse reactions.
-As with any ACE inhibitor, in some patients with compromised renal function the co-administration of fosinopril sodium and NSAIDs may result in a further deterioration of renal function.
+However, the concomitant use of fosinopril and NSAIDs (including aspirin) is not associated with an increase in clinically significant adverse reactions.
+As with any ACE inhibitor, in some patients with compromised renal function the co-administration of fosinopril and NSAIDs may result in a further deterioration of renal function.

 Patients taking concomitant co-trimoxazole (trimethoprim/sulfamethoxazole) may be at increased risk for hyperkalaemia (see section 4.4).